Magna Via FrancigenaFrom the bustling city of Palermo in the north across the wild Sicani mountains to Agrigento on Sicily's south coast

 The Magna Via Francigena is more than just a pilgrim route.
 It is a young generations’ declaration of love towards their homeland.
 This route was used by the Romans, by the Frankish knights from Normandy, the Normans, during the Middle Ages and by the Bourbon Kings that had reigned over Sicily before it became part of the Italian Monarchy.
 But as time went by, the route lost its importance and it was only thanks to the research and the field work of young researchers, teachers and hikers with a passion for their island that the route came to a new life and was co-funded by the government to become a real “camino”.
 Not quite a self-evident thing in Sicily where bottom-up initiatives are not so easy to realise.
 However, the people from the nonprofit organisation Amici dei Cammini Francigeni di Sicilia succeeded in keeping all involved municipalities united and engaged to promote their new old pilgrim route even once the funding period was over.
 Thanks to their work and the contribution of the volunteers from our nonprofit organisation Ciclabili Siciliane we can now walk and cycle Sicily’s first camino!

 The route is available for mountain bikes and for trekking bikes.
 We recommend to split the journey in 3 to 6 stages, depending on your level of fitness.
 The terrain is hilly and especially the mountain bike route is challenging in certain sections.
-The GPS track that you can download here refers to the entire mountain bike route from Palermo to Agrigento.
 For more info and to download GPS tracks of the 9 stages either for MTB or trekking bikes visit the official website www.magnaviafrancigena.it

 Please note: if you travel solo or as a couple, you will hardly ever have problems in finding a place for your bikes on the train, but if you are a group of cyclists please bear in mind that most trains only carry two bikes and book a private bike shuttle instead.
-Get in touch if you wish to book a bike shuttle service from Agrigento to Palermo for groups of riders who book our Bike Adventure Pack.
+We include a bike shuttle service from Agrigento to Palermo for groups of riders who book our Bike Adventure Pack.
 Click here to find out more about our biking tour packages in Sicily and Bike Adventure Packs.

 Terrain: This route offers both on and off-road cycling.
 The first and last section is on quite busy urban roads, but most of the route is on secondary roads or trails.
 The area between Palermo and Agrigento is mostly hilly with several steep climbs, especially close to the hilltop towns and villages.
 The roads are sometimes bumpy and potholed.
 Expect some mud during the winter months or after rainfall.
 It may be a good idea to always have the trekking bike tracks with you even if you choose to ride a mountain bike and make a detour on asphalt roads in case of bad weather.